themegrill/foodhunt/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.0 =
+* Tweaks - Moved all code of metaboxes.php to functions.php
+* Tweaks - Escaped missed out strings and variables.

 = Version 0.5 =
 * Tweaks - Escape and sanitize data in the widgets.
 * Tweaks - Created new file for Customize Control class.